kinnala/scikit-fem/README.md

   (useful, e.g., for stabilized methods and the Stokes problem)
 - Added: `Basis.plot3`, a wrapper to `skfem.visuals.*.plot3`
 - Fixed: Calculation of size in `Basis.__repr__` was slow and incorrect
+- Fixed: Subclasses of `ElementHdiv` did not work together with `FacetBasis`

 ### [6.0.0] - 2022-03-15